quasarframework/quasar-framework.org/source/guide/index.md

 title: What is Quasar?
 ---
-Quasar is a moderm HTML5 SPA (Single Page Application) front-end framework on steroids.
+Quasar is a modern HTML5 SPA (Single Page Application) front-end framework on steroids.
 Some of its features:

 ### Desktop & Mobile App